SOWMIYA2003/PCA---Mini-Project-Mini-Project---Face-Detection-or-Convert-an-image-into-gray-scale-image-using-CUD/README.md

 # PCA-Mini-Project---Face-Detection-or-Convert-an-image-into-gray-scale-image-using-CUD
 Mini Project - Face Detection or Convert an image into gray scale image using CUDA GPU programming
 ### AIM :
+To write a CUDA C program to convert color image into grey scale image in GPU.
 ### PROCEDURE:

 #### STEP 1: